JerBouma/FinanceDatabase/README.md

 # Obtain all industries from the database
 equities_industries = fd.show_options('equities', 'industries')

-# Obtain all countres + sectors + industries from the database
+# Obtain all countries + sectors + industries from the database
 equities_all_categories = fd.show_options('equities')
 ````
-This gives you the following lists (whereas all categories is a dictionary with these lists):
+This gives the following lists (where  ```equities_all_categories``` is a dictionary with these three lists):

 ![](Examples/CountriesSectorsIndustries.png)

-Then, let's see how many companies exist in each sector in the Netherlands.
-Let's count all
+Then, I want to see how many companies exist in each sector in the Netherlands.
+Let's count all companies with the
-companies with the following code, I skip a sector when it has no data:
+following code, I skip a sector when it has no data and also do not include companies that are not categorized:
 ````
 equities_per_sector_netherlands = {}